 Online Chemistry Courses Offered by Top Colleges and Universities

 Many leading colleges and universities offer chemistry classes online.
-Students may be required to attend labs and workshop on campus.
-Chemistry classes taken online are useful because they are often a requirement for many scientific majors, including biology, engineering and, of course, chemistry.
+Students may be required to attend labs and workshops on campus.
+Chemistry classes taken online can be useful, because some chemistry credits are often a requirement for many scientific majors, including biology, engineering and, of course, chemistry.

-Students planning to earn a degree may find that chemistry classes taken online will help them meet the general education requirements for many majors.
+Students planning to earn a degree may find that some chemistry classes taken online can help them meet the general education requirements for many majors.
 The classes can be taken at the convenience of the student, who may have a full-time job or personal commitments.
-Many online classes offer an equivalent educational experience as traditional classes completed on-campus.
+Many online classes offer a similar educational experience to traditional classes completed on campus.

 Oregon State University

 Oregon State University (OSU) offers three online chemistry courses that can satisfy prerequisites for many majors.
 In some classes, students are not required to take lab classes on the OSU campus.
 OSU charges the same tuition and fees for its online chemistry courses for both in-state and out-of-state students.
 Credits earned in the course are transferable.

 The general chemistry course at OSU is a prerequisite for many science- and health-related majors.
 Students study atoms, elements, molecules and ions.
 Coursework includes study in stoichiometry, gases and their properties, as well as chemical reactions in aqueous solutions.
 Students learn chemical structures and atomic electron configurations.